anasouardini/scrapeyard/plan/plan.md

 - runServerActions in the views needs a generic type for updated projects list (BotsConttrollers)

 ## library

+### refactor
+- move /lib/* to the root of the library so you can import from 'scrapeyard/module'
+- codeJoiner can stay in /lib or /bin and still run inside template
+- botsUtils can be added to the library and be imported from 'scrapeyard/botsUtils'

 ### clean-up
 - root's controllers and views are like any other project copy them over
 - root/data dir is storing user's projects data, create it inside node_modules